 Are you insured?

 Chances are the answer will be yes but ask for proof.
 Your prospective contractor should have auto, liability and workman’s comp insurance at a minimum.
 Although it’s not mandatory by the state, you need to make sure that any contractor you hire has workman’s compensation insurance.
 This will protect you God forbid someone gets hurt on your property.
-If your contractor does not have any one of these insurances or they cannot provide proof than don’t walk away, RUN.
+If your contractor does not have any one of these insurances or they cannot provide proof then don’t walk away, RUN.

 All Star presents every client with proof of insurance upon our first consultation.